 With a strong community to show you the way and strong coffee to start the journey, Campus London is Google’s free space for London’s start-up community.
-The building serves as a central locus for London entrepreneurs, organising free events and workshops and hosting Campus Residency, a six month programme for high-potential start-ups focused on machine learning.
-The ground floor coffee shop is open to the public, but get there early – seats are picked off quickly by innovators and VCs looking to spot the next big thing.
-Co-working spot Central Working, seed fund Seedcamp, entrepreneurship community TechHub and accelerator program Techstars also occupy the building, making Campus a truly one-stop-shop for London’s cutting edge innovators.
+It serves as a central locus for London entrepreneurs, organising free events and workshops and hosting Campus Residency, a six-month programme for high-potential start-ups focussed on machine learning.
+The ground-floor coffee shop is open to the public, but get there early – seats are picked up quickly by innovators and venture capitalists looking to spot the next big thing.
+Co-working spot Central Working, seed fund Seedcamp, entrepreneurship community TechHub and accelerator programme Techstars also occupy the building, making Campus a true one-stop shop for London’s innovators.

-Operating co-working spaces in the Google Campus building as well as its own standalone space on nearby Ropemaker St, TechHub is a London-based global entrepreneurship community at the centre of London’s Silicon Roundabout.
+Operating co-working spaces in the Google Campus building, as well as its own standalone space on nearby Ropemaker Street, TechHub is a London-based global entrepreneurship community at the centre of the city’s Silicon Roundabout.

-Located just off Silicon Roundabout, Old Street’s WeWork office space is home to entrepreneurs working on early-stage ideas and established businesses looking to expand their approach.
-The co-working community attracts companies of all shapes and sizes, and the site is perfectly situated in the heart of the Tech City buzz.
+Located just off Silicon Roundabout, Old Street’s WeWork office space is home to both entrepreneurs working on early stage ideas and established businesses looking to expand their approach.
+The co-working community attracts companies of all shapes and sizes, and the site is perfectly situated at the heart of the Tech City buzz.

-A stunning co-working space in the heart of East London’s creative cluster, Second Home sits just on the outskirts off Tech City, near to Brick Lane.
-The space hosts a carefully curated and connected community made up of teams from a diverse range of industries including charities, corporates, creative businesses and innovators such as Kickstarter.
+A stunning co-working space at the heart of East London’s creative cluster, Second Home sits just on the outskirts of Tech City, near to Brick Lane.
+The space hosts a carefully curated and connected community made up of teams from a diverse range of industries, including charities, corporates, creative businesses and innovators such as Kickstarter.

 Occupying an honoured spot on Old Street Roundabout since 2011, Shoreditch Grind is a local landmark.
-Equipped with an upstairs recording studio that’s hosted the likes of Tinie Tempah and Sam Smith, the Grind has a full kitchen serving food, cocktails and coffee.
-Complete with exposed brick walls, neon signs and a great playlist, the Grind counts London’s coolest entrepreneurs among its patrons.
+Equipped with an upstairs recording studio that has hosted the likes of Tinie Tempah and Sam Smith, the Grind has a full kitchen serving food, cocktails and coffee.
+Complete with exposed-brick walls, neon signs and a great playlist, the Grind counts London’s coolest entrepreneurs among its patrons.

-Offering breakfast, brunch, lunch, dinner, coffee and drinks, Ozone is a trendy spot for brunch, coffee or a meal.
-The street-level floor can get a little crowded, but if you head down to the largely unfurnished basement (where the beans are roasted) you’re in better luck of finding somewhere to sit.
-Once you’ve found somewhere to rest your weary body, you’re in for great coffee and culinary delights, including ‘slow-brew’ specials like Kenyan peaberry coffee.
-The food is also great, from eggs benedict to bucatini pasta with merguez sausage, shredded zucchini, chilli and garlic.
+Ozone is a trendy spot for brunch, coffee or a meal.
+The street-level floor can get a little crowded, but if you head down to the largely unfurnished basement (where the beans are roasted) you may have better luck finding somewhere to sit.
+Once you’ve found somewhere to rest your weary body, you’re in for great coffee and culinary delights, including slow-brew specials like Kenyan peaberry coffee.
+The food is also great, from eggs benedict to bucatini pasta with merguez sausage, shredded courgette, chilli and garlic.
 There’s a great wine list, too.

-Nestled amongst the curry houses, pop-up stores and galleries of the vibrant Brick Lane, Kahaila is a snug wooden cocoon of delicious smells.
-Its homespun, distressed wood interiors match the simple but generous food and drink offered, sourced from local suppliers.
-Kahaila is also a hub for the local art scene, with featured artworks displayed and sold in the shop and a wide range of artistic events including alcohol-free dance parties, art launches, cinema clubs and regular BYOB music, spoken word and poetry nights.
-It’s all fairly guilt free and the coffeeshop even channels all its profits back into the local community.
+Nestled among the curry houses, pop-up stores and galleries of the vibrant Brick Lane, Kahaila is a snug wooden cocoon full of delicious smells.
+Its homespun, distressed-wood interiors match the simple but generous food and drink that’s on offer, sourced from local suppliers.
+Kahaila is also a hub for the local art scene, with featured artworks displayed and sold in the shop and a wide range of artistic events, including alcohol-free dance parties, art launches, cinema clubs and regular bring-your-own-booze music, spoken word and poetry nights.
+It’s all fairly guilt-free, and the coffee shop even channels all its profits back into the local community.

-A six-block stretch of east London home to some of the city’s coolest design-led stores, cafés and restaurants including home goods shop Labour and Wait, cult beauty brand Aesop, design-store-meets-coffee shop Modern Society and Barbour and Parlour, our favourite hairdresser/all-day coffee and food shop with its own basement cinema.
+Redchurch Street is a six-block stretch of East London that is home to some of the city’s coolest design-led stores, cafés and restaurants, including home-goods shop Labour and Wait; cult beauty brand Aesop; design-store-meets-coffee shop Modern Society; and Barber & Parlour, a hairdresser-slash-all-day coffee and food shop with its own basement cinema.

-A branch of the internationally renowned Soho House group, Shoreditch House delivers a slice of salubrious Soho in stereotypically Shoreditch packaging.
+A branch of the internationally renowned Soho House group, Shoreditch House delivers a slice of salubrious Soho in recognisably East London packaging.
 Guests staying in the hotel have access to the restaurant and the members’ workspaces.
-Entrepreneurs associated with traditionally creative industries will be drawn to the space as the venue focuses on attracting guests with common interests so that a sense of community flourishes.
+Entrepreneurs associated with traditionally creative industries will be drawn to the space, as the venue focusses on attracting guests with common interests so that a sense of community flourishes.

-Just three minutes’ walk from Old Street tube and train station, M by Montcalm London Shoreditch Tech City is not only well placed for exploring Shoreditch, it’s also in prime position for transport connections to venture around the rest of the capital.
+Just three minutes’ walk from Old Street tube station, M by Montcalm London Shoreditch Tech City is not only well placed for exploring Shoreditch; it’s also in prime position for transport connections to venture around the rest of the capital.

-Just five minutes’ walk from Shoreditch High Street Overground station, and barely ten minutes from Old Street tube and train station, the Ace Hotel is well connected by public transport.
+Situated close to both Shoreditch High Street overground station and Old Street tube station, the Ace Hotel is well connected when it comes to public transport.
 Communal tables by the bar in the lobby are great for getting work done, while basement venue Miranda hosts live music and DJ sets.
-Popular Indian restaurant Dishoom Shoreditch is just one minute’s walk from the hotel.
+Popular Indian restaurant Dishoom Shoreditch is also nearby.